The message to avoid incarceration is clear: education, employment, and a strong family network will create a path to success...

 All county jails in New York State are required to comply with the New York State Minimum Standards for incarceration and the NY State Commission of Corrections oversees and enforces the standard for the entire state.
 Chautauqua County Jail is staffed with full-time and part time Corrections Officers who have graduated from the Corrections Academy at Jamestown Community College.

-These trained professionals are held accountable to the following principles of the Sheriff’s Mission Statement: Integrity, Fairness, Compassion, and Professionalism.
+These trained professionals are held accountable to the following principles of the Sheriff’s Mission Statement: Integrity, Courage, Character, and Respect.

 Incarcerated Individuals committed to the county jail are charged with various levels of criminal or civil offenses that range from violations to felonies from trespassing to murder.
 Most all Federal or State Prisoners who are convicted and serving time in prison started their incarceration history in a county jail.
 This means the most dangerous and violent criminals in the penitentiary system started their jail time in some county jail.